kyanvasu/phoenix-rebirth/README.md

 Phoenix Rebirth is built on shadcn/ui, so migration is straightforward:

 1. Replace shadcn/ui imports with Phoenix Rebirth equivalents
-2. Update theme variables to match Phoenix Rebirth's structure
+2. Add Control Flow Components for rendering logic
 3. Use Phoenix Rebirth's enhanced components for additional features
+4. Update to Tailwind CSS v4 syntax

 ## Contributing